How do I claim back tax I have overpaid through PAYE on wages?

 You can read about emergency tax codes in our ‘working’ section.

 If you have stopped work part way through the tax year and are not going to have a continuing source of taxable income – for example, you are not intending to go back to work within four weeks and will not claim a state benefit – you should be able to claim an in-year tax repayment using form P50.

 You can apply online using the Government Gateway on GOV.UK to complete form P50, this means that you complete and submit the form on-line and should not need to send in copies of your P45 (the form that is given to you by your employer when you leave employment with them).
 However, if the details on your form P50 do not match HMRC payroll records then you may be asked to send HMRC parts 2 and 3 of your P45.If you do not use Government Gateway to complete Form P50 then you must send parts 2 and 3 of your P45 (see above) together with form P50 to HMRC.
 If you are entitled to a repayment of income tax, HMRC will send it to you – this may be by cheque in the post, or direct to your bank account if you so request.

 You cannot use form P50 if you are claiming, or intending to claim, a state benefit such as jobseeker’s allowance (‘JSA’).

 If, for example, you stop work in June, having been employed at some point since the beginning of the tax year on 6 April, and you do not get another job but start to claim JSA, you will need to let Jobcentre Plus have parts 2 and 3 of your form P45 from that paid work.
-They will then put the details on to their computer.
+They will then input the details on to their system.
 If you have already paid some tax under PAYE in the year, you will not get this refunded until the earlier of: